Paul1nh0/jsh/PatchTuesday/README.md

 ```

-i have lost my bounty that could have helped me a lot in life. i have lost my sanity handling the case directly with msrc. i have lost my acknowledgment for my hard work and efforts.

 # TimeLine:

   * 17-10-2017 - vulnerability found
   * 17-10-2017 - vulnerability reported to vendor got initial triage (18).
   * 18-10-2017 - 15-11-2017 - desperately tried to send additional details to msrc.
   * 26-10-2017 - submitted to a third side party bounty program.
-  * 15-11-2017 - finally i was responded with acknowledgment of exploitability and a fix pursue by msrc (after contacting @krzywix).
+  * 15-11-2017 - responded with acknowledgment of exploitability and a fix pursue by msrc (after contacting @krzywix).
   * 21-11-2017 - recived a decent bounty offer (FROM THE THIRD PARTY) - that i had to decline.
-  * 12-12-2017 - vulnerability fixed, without credit or bounty.
+  * 12-12-2017 - vulnerability fixed, got an email that it will be publicly available next month.
-  * 12-14-12-2017 - tried to contact msrc via email, tried to contact @krzywix - to get a conformation that the bug is indeed fixed so i can close it on my side, received no reply from msrc, @krzywix told me its not he's job and that "many people are fuzzing edge at the moment".

-# Conclusions

- * i have helped making the microsoftedge more secure and microsoft to secure there end-users.
- * all future vulnerability's that i will find (and there are more) in microsoft products will be sent through a third party program.<br>
- * Microsoft is a demeaning vendor to independent security researchers not working for high class companies with big audience.<br>
-you can take a look at this thread as a contra-measure: <html><a href="https://bugs.chromium.org/p/chromium/issues/detail?id=669086#c20">#1</a></html><br>
- * or this threads: <html><a href="https://twitter.com/klotxl/status/921209998352334850">#2 </a></html> <html><a href="https://bugs.chromium.org/p/project-zero/issues/detail?id=1324&desc=2#c8">#3 </a> <a href="https://github.com/Microsoft/ChakraCore/issues/4112"> #4 </a> <a href="https://twitter.com/PythonResponder/status/826911743142150145"> #5 </a></html> <html><a href="https://twitter.com/berendjanwever/status/937798675828535297"> #6 </a></html> or this ironic <html>  <a href="https://cybellum.com/microsoft-claims-dev-tools-dangerous/">blogpost</a></html><br>
- * i will focus on other vendors, although the users deserve the security research the vendor simply dont.<br>